 How to dispute your credit report the right way

 There are many ways to dispute errors on your credit report, but not all of them are effective or even ethical.
-If you are going to do this on your own, without the help of a credit repair company, then you need to know exactly what to do.
-This guide will provide you with tips on the most effective ways to dispute your credit.
+If you are going to dispute your credit score — that is, without the help of a credit repair company — then you need to know exactly what to do.
+Here’s a breakdown of the entire process.

 Identify errors in your credit report

 There are several types of credit report errors.
 Some of the most common include:

 - Incorrect personal information (name, current address, etc.)